robjporter/go-UCSVersion/README.md

 If you reached this point, everything is working and you are ready to run the included code!

 ## Getting the code
-There are a couple of ways you can get the code, depending on how comfortable you are with the command line and development envrionments;
+There are a couple of ways you can get the code, depending on how comfortable you are with the command line and development environments;

 You could download the zip file, [here](https://github.com/robjporter/go-UCSVersion/archive/master.zip).